coloursofnoise/Resources/Character-Dialogues.md

 - `dialogue_portrait`, which ranges from 0-12, and
 - `dialogue_end`, 0-1, which applies a low-pass filter for a more muted sound.

+Characters with `mirror_` prefixes are the regular dialogue with echo and reverb applied.

 For questions or feedback, contact @coloursofnoise on the Celeste Discord

 ## Characters: